DaluS/CHIMES/README.md

 ## **<div align="center">[There is a wiki that tells you everything about the library here!](https://github.com/DaluS/CHIMES/wiki/Home)</div>**

 ![image](https://github.com/DaluS/CHIMES/assets/11523050/a37b3b8b-2e9e-46cc-8c0e-51746c3590f4)

-*Some illustrations of CHIMES content*
+*Some illustrations of what you can do with CHIMES using just the library*

 ## Short tutorial